ArpadGBondor/Design-pattern-tutorial-projects/README.md

 The blog, and the videos are not belong to me.
 I just wanted to create the example projects myself, to understand design patterns better.
 # Sources:
-[WCF tutorial videos](https://www.youtube.com/playlist?list=PL6n9fhu94yhUbctIoxoVTrklN3LMwTCmd) Links to the blog, are under the videos.
+[Design pattern tutorial videos by Avish](https://www.youtube.com/playlist?list=PL6n9fhu94yhUbctIoxoVTrklN3LMwTCmd) Links to the blog, are under the videos.

 # Design patterns
 ## 1. Creational patterns